These remarkable benefits of network marketing vs. traditional business will surprise & intrigue you.

 If they pass the leadership litmus test, I move on to the compensation plan.

-Compensation Plan Test– Can it fulfill it’s purpose, which is to provide my team with financial freedom?
+Compensation Plan Test– Can it fulfill it’s purpose, which is to provide my team and family with financial freedom?

 Here are some of the questions you should think about when choosing a compensation plan: